New Brunswick

 Morning:

-This morning, we’ll travel to Saint John for a guided historic walking exploration, tracing the development of one of Canada’s oldest incorporated cities.
-Visit the UNESCO-designated Stonehammer Geopark and witness the dramatic Reversing Falls, where Fundy tides reverse the flow of the Saint John River.
+This morning, we’ll travel by motorcoach to Saint John for a guided historic walking exploration, tracing the development of one of Canada’s oldest incorporated cities.
+We’ll visit the UNESCO-designated Stonehammer Geopark and witness the dramatic Reversing Falls, where Fundy tides reverse the flow of the Saint John River.

 Lunch: